PerfectGym/developer/content/api/overview/pagination.md

 # Pagination

-This describes PerfectGym API pagination mechanism.

-{:toc}

-## Overview

-Each PerfectGym API endpoint that returns list of resources uses pagination.
+PerfectGym API endpoint that returns list of resources usualy use pagination.

+For pagination API uses to distinct techniques:
+- `timestamp` query string parameter
-For pagination API uses `timestamp` for methods with `timestamp` parameter, or `page` query string parameter otherwise.
+- `page` query string parameter

 Page numbering is **1-based**, page size is 100.

+Each API endpoint that returns paginated result is marked as paginated in endpoint description.
+Selected pagination method is described alongside endpoint parameters description.

-## <a name="timestamp"></a>Pagination using timestamp
+## <a name="timestamp"></a>Pagination using `timestamp` query string parameter

-Requests with timestamp parameter return list of resources added or changed after point in time represented by `timestamp` value.
+Requests with timestamp query string parameter return list of resources added or changed after point in time represented by `timestamp` value.
 Result is ordered by `timestamp` ascending and is paged with page size of 100.

 To get next page, use last element's `timestamp` in subsequent request.